Find a landscaper

 - During landscape installation, make frequent walk-through inspections and require unconditional "waiver and release" forms when you make a payment for any completed phase of your project.

 - When complete, your landscape should include proper plant selection and appropriate plant groupings.
 Be sure to file a notice of completion with the County Recorder's office within 24 hours of project completion and ensure you receive "as-built" drawings for your records, including hand-noted changes on the copy of originals.

-Companies participating in the Water Smart Contractor program ensure their staff members are trained in water-efficiency classes through free, SNWA-sponsored workshops.
-Learn more about becoming a Water Smart Contractor.
+Local landscape contractors can join the Southern Nevada Water Authority's Water Smart Landscaper program at no cost.
+Participating companies ensure that their staff members are trained in water-efficiency classes through free, SNWA-sponsored workshops.